Firstbloodio/flutter_hiring_exercise/README.md

 - Have manual testing instructions for QA
   * Assume an internal testing team will test this feature with limited knowledge on Flutter
-  * The pull request must contain instructions how the team can successfully test the feature in an Android emulator
+  * The pull request must contain instructions how the team can successfully test the feature in an Android emulator\
+    and the backend running on the local host computer
+  * This will also demostrate needed devops understanding how to make configurable builds

 ## How to submit the exercise